 Kaseya Traverse is cloud-based network monitoring solution that has the ability to monitor hybrid clouds, private clouds, virtualized infrastructure, and distributed network infrastructure.
 Traverse uses CDP, LLDP, GVRP, EDP, ARP, and LAG to discover active devices on the network.
 The traverse platform also performs network flow analysis.

 The user interface has been designed to enable the user to switch from a system view to a device-level view.
 The device-level view helps to make the process of troubleshooting much easier when responding to poor performance.
-Kaseya Traverse supports Netflow, sFlow, J-Flow, and cFlow protocols.
+Kaseya Traverse supports Netflow, sFlow, J-Flow, and cFlow network connection monitoring protocols.

 Traverse also has its own predictive analytics feature.
 Predictive analytics uses the historical data of physical and cloud-based infrastructure to provision future resource maintenance.
 This helps to address performance issues in their minority before they become a problem.
 Over the long term, this results in reduced usage.